This BLOG On Mortgage Rates Increase And How It Affects The Housing Markets Was UPDATED And PUBLISHED On February 29th, 2020

 Federal Reserve Board Chairman Ben Bernake

-Home Prices Rise Despite Mortgage Rates Increase
+Home Prices Rise Despite Increasing Rates

 - Ben Bernanke could be making a major mistake in thinking that the economy is in good shape and that an interest rate hike is good for the economy

 Mortgage Rates Increase Means Less Buying Power

-- This could mean less buyers who are qualified for homes and less competition in the market place due to more inventory.
+- This could mean fewer buyers who are qualified for homes and less competition in the market place due to more inventory

 - History has proven itself that when something rises rapidly in a very short period of time, it also corrects itself